raspberrypilearning/321-make-mentor-guide/en/step_6.md

 ![The name box at the top of the studio and the description box on the left of the studio.](images/naming-studio.png)

 Click on the **Add projects** button.
-You can add yor own project by selecting it from the list at the bottom of the page.
+You can add your own project by selecting it from the list at the bottom of the page.

 ![The 'Add Projects' pop up at the bottom of the page with a gallery of project thumbnails.](images/add-your-projects.png)